Vaikless/MACHINE-LEARNING-WORK-SAMPLES/README.md

 ### Code

-Code is provided in the `.ipynb` notebook files.
+The code is provided in the `.ipynb` notebook files.
 You will also be required to use the included `visuals.py` Python file and the `.csv` dataset files to view the work.
 ### Run

 In a terminal or command window, navigate to the top-level project directory `customer_segments/` (that contains this README) and run one of the following commands: